bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/deploying-kas-fleet-manager-to-openshift.md

 - `ADMIN_API_SSO_ENDPOINT_URI`: admin API SSO endpoint URI. defaults to `"/auth/realms/EmployeeIDP"`
 - `ADMIN_API_SSO_REALM`: admin API SSO realm.
 Defaults to `"EmployeeIDP"`
 - `KAFKA_TLS_CERTIFICATE_MANAGEMENT_MUST_STAPLE`: The tls certificate management must staple.
 Adds the must staple TLS extension to the certificate signing request.
 The default value is `false`
 - `KAFKA_TLS_CERTIFICATE_MANAGEMENT_STRATEGY`: The tls certificate management strategy.
-Possible options are manual and automaitic.
-The default value is `manual`
+Possible options are manual and automatic.
+The default value is `manual`.
+In the `manual` mode, the user is expected to manually manage a wildcard certificate that will be applied to all the Kafkas.
+In `automatic` mode, kas-fleet-manager automatically handles the management of Kafka tls certificate.
 - `KAFKA_TLS_CERTIFICATE_MANAGEMENT_STORAGE_TYPE`: The tls certificate management storage type.
 Available options are in-memory, file and vault.
 The default value is `vault`.
 - `KAFKA_TLS_CERTIFICATE_MANAGEMENT_EMAIL`: The tls certificate management email.
 This is required when strategy is automatic
 - `KAFKA_TLS_CERTIFICATE_MANAGEMENT_RENEWAL_WINDOW_RATIO`: The tls certificate management renewal window ratio i.e how much of a certificate's lifetime becomes the renewal window.
 The default value is `0.3333333333` - renew certificates a month before their expiry.
+- `KAFKA_TLS_CERTIFICATE_MANAGEMENT_SECURE_STORAGE_CACHE_TTL` - the duration of the certificate in the in the secure storage cache.
+Past this duration, the certificate will be fetched from the remote secure storage.
+The dafault value is `10m`

 ### Using an Image from a Private External Registry
 If you are using a private external registry, a docker pull secret must be created in the namespace where KAS Fleet Manager is deployed and linked to the service account that KAS Fleet Manager uses.